 - Stellar: Costs $1.88 per month for the first year and renews at $3.88.
 Includes a free domain name, 3 websites, and 20GB SSD.

 - Popular: Costs $2.98 per month for the first year and renews at $5.88.
-Includes a free domain name, unlimited websites, unmetered SSD, and autobackup.
+Includes a free domain name, unlimited websites, unlimited subdomains, unmetered SSD, and autobackup.

 Every plan comes with access to unmetered bandwidth, free website builder, domain name and privacy protection, website migration, and automatic SSL installation.
 Plus, you can create as many subdomains as you want.

 This is a fast and affordable managed WordPress solution for those that don’t want to handle website maintenance tasks.